 If the processing of data involves high risks, a Privacy Impact Assessment (PIA) or Data Protection Impact Assessment (DPIA) must be performed in accordance with the GDPR.
 Although they have different names, these assessments actually have the same meaning.
 In any case, the assessment is required i.a. for profiling, when data are processed on an extensive scale, or when data are gathered in a publicly accessible area.

 If your organization has several business locations, or if you do business with several member states, it is important that you will have to deal with only one leading supervisor.
 Make also sure to check if your suppliers cooperate with foreign parties, and that these countries also comply with strict privacy legislation.

 Basically, all data processing should be based on permission from your clients, and your clients should know who are using their data, how they are using them, and where.
 Further, it must be perfectly clear that data subjects may also withdraw their permission.

 Huge fines will be imposed if you do not comply with the rules as from 28 May 2018.
 For now, the maximum fine amounts to € 900,000, but this will be a maximum of € 20,000,000, or 4% of your annual global turnover.

 Start working with the GDPR

 Many organizations will be faced with major changes.
 The website of the Dutch Data Protection Authority contains a wealth of data to help you get your organization ready for the new legislation.
-A good way to start are these 10 steps to GDPR compliance.

 If you have some time to spare in the meantime: here you can find the complete regulation.